 Phenotype test to assess risk for severe myelosuppression with standard dosing of thiopurine drugs.
-Can also detect rapid metabolizer phenotype.
-Must be performed before thiopurine therapy is initiated.
+Testing should be performed prior to initiation of thiopurine therapy.
+For therapy optimization or toxicity evaluation, order Thiopurine Metabolites by LC-MS/MS (2014484).

 Intermediate TPMT activity: 17.0-23.9 U/mL - Individuals are predicted to be at intermediate risk of bone marrow toxicity (myelosuppression), as a consequence of standard thiopurine therapy; a dose reduction and therapeutic drug management is recommended.